Moesif/kong-plugin-moesif/README.md

 ```

 Another reason plugin may not be running is if you didn't restart Kong after enabling the plugin.
 Make sure you restart your Kong instance.

+### Kong Gateway fails to recognize customer_id as user_id for each API call

+If you're using Kong Gateway with Moesif and having trouble linking the `customer_id` to `user_id` for API calls, it's likely related to authentication plugin configuration.
+Make sure you have the appropriate auth plugin enabled in Kong.

+API keys must be correctly utilized, and it's important to note that API calls are only identified as linked to a user if the route is a protected one.
+If you've already sent requests using an API key generated via Kong but can't see them automatically linked to the customer ID, check your auth plugin settings.

 ### Warning: Failed searching manifest when installing plugin